 - Retail outlets (e.g. clothing or furniture stores)

-Certain defaults can be removed from your credit history as soon as the debt is settled in full, however any institution which is a member of the Consumer Credit Association will not remove the listing, even after the debt is settled, until the three year period is reached.
+Defaults remain against your name for up to three years from the date the debt is settled.
+A default will generally read “handed over” or “written off” on your credit report.Certain defaults can be removed from your credit history as soon as the debt is settled in full.
+However, any institution which is a member of the Consumer Credit Association will not remove the listing, even after the debt is settled, until the three-year period is reached.

 What is a judgement?